 Back in the days, I wore my hijab like scarf wrapped around my head.
 It then changed to a square Turkish style, with the hijab tightly pinned underneath my chin, making my face look like a blow fish.
 From there, it shifted to a semi-Arab style, where I used rectangular scarves to loosely drape over my head.
 Fast forward to the present day, I create styles on my own, while still keeping my hair covered.
 Like in any journey, the transition to a full hijab took time.

 With each passing day, I started getting more and more used to wearing the hijab.
 I stopped wearing it part-time and started wearing it full-time.
-It was one of the most difficult, yet rewarding acts I have done.
+It was one of the most challenging, yet rewarding acts I have done.
 Wearing the hijab is a series of stages and phases, and I grew along with it.

 Nevertheless, the fact that I started enjoying wearing the hijab was not enough for the criticisms to stop coming in.
 The critics did not understand the inner battle I had to go through in order to get used to wearing the hijab.
 They did not realise how uncomfortable I felt wearing the hijab during the initial stage, because the concept of wearing a hijab was foreign to me.
 They did not see my attempts to fix the way I wore the hijab.
 They just saw a few strands of hair and tight jeans and thought “WOW, WHAT AN IMPROPER HIJAB!”

 People who criticise Muslim Women for not wearing a hijab OR for not wearing the hijab “properly” needs to bring an end to their criticism.
 If you think that you’re doing us a favour by “reminding” us that we are “Dressed but Naked”, do realise that your taunts are more criticising than reminding.